vippsas/vipps-checkout/vipps-checkout-api.md

 Where `callbackPrefix`and `orderId`is defined when setting up the session.

-Vipps demands that every notification webhook is responded to with a HTTP 202 response.
+Vipps demands that every notification webhook is responded to with a `HTTP 202 Accepted` response.
 In the eventuality that any other response is sent Vipps will retry with an exponential back off until 202 is received again.
 During this exponential back off Vipps will pause any new notifications until a 202 is returned on the original webhook notification.
 It is critical that the endpoint receiving the callback is robust.
 And can receive any additional data not specified in the minimum example and still be backwards compatible in accordance to our integration guidelines.

 ## Example of webhook notification